smXplorer/AlliGator/docs/source/alligator-settings-window.rst

 Fit Options
 +++++++++++

-The parameters accessible on this panel are discussed in the :ref:`alligator-fit-parameters` section of the :ref:`alligator-decay-fitting` page of the manual.
+The options accessible on this panel are discussed in the :ref:`alligator-single-decay-fit-options` section of the :ref:`alligator-decay-fitting` page of the manual.

 .. image:: images/AlliGator-Settings-Decay-Fit-Options.png
    :align: center